mlfernandez/proyecto4Backend/README.md

   },
 ```

-4. <h6>Install framework Express </h6>
+4. <h3>Install framework Express </h3>
 Express is a minimal and flexible Node.js web application framework that provides a robust set of features to develop web and mobile applications.
-It facilitates the rapid development of Node based Web applications.
+It facilitates the fast development with Node based Web applications.

 ```javascript
 npm install express --save
 ```

-5. <h6> Delete the ^ simbol in version on the file package.json </h6>
+5. <h3> Delete the ^ simbol in "dependencies" file  package.json </h3>
 ```json
 "dependencies": {
     "axios": "^0.21.1",